 |Linux AMD ROCm GPU Stable Release||Release 1.15 / 2.x|

 |Linux ppc64le CPU Stable Release||Release 1.15 / 2.x|

 |Linux ppc64le GPU Nightly||Nightly|

-Learn more about the TensorFlow community at the community page of tensorflow.org for a few ways to participate.
+Learn more about the TensorFlow community and how to contribute.

 Apache License 2.0